discrete-notes/discrete-notes.github.io/_posts/2021-11-19-contraction-sequences.md

 red graph is small, then it means that for many contractions, things are easy, like for cographs.
 When there are red edges, then we might need to do complicated things.
-Then it is fairly natural to expect FPT-flavored results parametrized by a measure of the red edges.
+Then it is fairly natural to expect FPT-flavored results parameterized by a measure of the red edges.

 Contraction sequences can be used to get a new proof of Courcelle's theorem.
-Remember that Courcelle's theorem is basically saying that any problem that can be described by a logical formula of some type (an MSO formular), of length $l$, can be solved in time $O(f(l,t).n)$, in a graph of treewidth $t$ and size $n$, where $f$ is an arbitrary function.
+Remember that Courcelle's theorem is basically saying that any problem that can be described by a logical formula of some type (an MSO formula), of length $l$, can be solved in time $O(f(l,t).n)$, in a graph of treewidth $t$ and size $n$, where $f$ is an arbitrary function.